ObsoleteJames/ThoriumEngine/README.md

 - GCC 11 or greater for linux

 ### Windows
-- Run 'install.bat' as administrator
+- Run 'install_win64.bat' as administrator
-- Run 'src/build_buildtool.sh'
+- Run 'platforms/win64/build_buildtool.sh'
-- Run 'src/generate.bat' this will generate a VS project in 'src/ThoriumEngine/Intermediate/build/'
+- Run 'platforms/win64/generate_vsproj.bat' this will generate a VS project in 'src/ThoriumEngine/Intermediate/build/'
 - Open the generated project and compile the project.

 ### Linux
-- Run 'install.sh'
+- Run 'install_linux.sh'
-- Run 'src/build.sh' to build the project
+- Run 'platforms/linux/build_release.sh' or 'platforms/linux/build_development.sh' to build the project